fuse-mars/aws-ecs-tutorial-001/README.md

 ## Step by step walkthrough

 We are going to use [an application](http://fuse-mars.github.io/spring-akka-command/) that allows you to save your Food spending.
+I used a "ubuntu 14.04 x86_64" machine for this tutorial.

 * Installing ecs-cli